 The semiconductor industry is characterized by high fixed costs.
 Notwithstanding our utilization of third-party manufacturing capacity, most of our production requirements are met by our own manufacturing facilities.
 In difficult economic environments, we could be faced with a decline in the utilization rates of our manufacturing facilities due to decreases in product demand.
 During such periods, our manufacturing facilities do not operate at full capacity and the costs associated with this excess capacity are expensed immediately and not capitalized into inventory.
-This was the case at the end of 2008 and beginning of 2009 when our utilization rates declined to abnormally low production levels, which resulted in lower gross margins.
+When our utilization rates decline to abnormally low production levels, we generally experience lower gross margins.
 The market conditions in the future may adversely affect our utilization rates and consequently our future gross margins, and this, in turn, could have a material negative impact on our business, results of operations and financial condition.